What leaders need to consider before implementing ERP

 Implementing an enterprise resource planning system is more than just an IT project, it is a business-wide strategy to unlock multiple benefits for stakeholders

-By JP van Loggerenberg
+September 8, 2020 by JP van Loggerenberg

 The conversation on digitalization has grown louder, and more urgent lately.
 Experts everywhere are telling CEOs, CTOs, and COOs that they have to go digital, in order to remain relevant in their market.
 This picture is often painted as an all or nothing endeavour, but the truth is it’s not.

 As a manufacturer, digital transformation in your business is a huge step, and can be a very expensive one, particularly when you start considering the Industrial Internet of Things (IIoT), artificial intelligence (AI) and robotics.

 While manufacturers are taking notice of the possibilities that digital transformation can bring to their business, they are not always sure which technologies are relevant for their business, or understand how best to leverage digital opportunities.

 Digitalization can create efficiencies in your business, could open up new revenue streams, and it can position you as the technological leader in your industry – depending on how “all-in” you choose to go.
 The truth is, however, that there is much value to be gained in starting slowly, creating a digital strategy, and making sure you have the fundamentals in place.

 A future-fit ERP system can help you to make the transition to digital

 ERP (enterprise resource planning) provides the platform to automate, integrate and digitize business processes.
 An effective ERP system offers multiple benefits.
 It can improve overall business performance and help your organization with digital transformation.

 Before expanding into complex and more costly technologies, it is important to get the foundation right by investing in a robust and scalable ERP solution, prior to expanding into more complex and costly technologies.